 At the same time, I started talking to more and more people in tech.
 Since I didn't really know anyone in software development or UX/UI design before my career change, I started looking for online communities to join early on.
 I became part of whatever tech-related group I could find on Slack and Discord, reached out to people, and attended online events.
 I also found myself a pair programming buddy through the Odin community and joined a study group through a supportive and helpful fellow learner (thanks Ciaran!).

 Those communities are also how I found out about my current job and other opportunities.
 A recruiter posted the ad in a Slack channel I was part of and I reached out to see if they would also consider self-taught people.
 There was an initial chat with this recruiter and other people and before I knew it, I was in the midst of several application processes.
 During this time I also received a scholarship for a new online coding bootcamp, the Coyotiv School of Engineering.
-Even though I managed to secure job offers before class started, I loved being part of this community and am still grateful to the instructors and my fellow students for making the learning process so much fun.
+Even though I managed to secure job offers before class started, I loved being part of this community.

 Since joining Klarna as a software engineer, some people have reached out to me to ask about my career change.
 And a common question that I get is "how did you know you were ready to apply?".
 But truth is, I never really felt ready, and I still don't.
 If I had waited until I felt ready, I might never have applied.
 I just kept going until I felt like I had enough evidence to prove that I am serious about this career switch, and then I just talked to people.
 Because after all, we live in a people's world, and your attitude and willingness to learn matters.
 It's not all about your technical skills, but also about you as a potential colleague.